-This marketing communication is exclusively for use by professional investors in Continental Europe as defined below, and Professional Clients in Jersey, Guernsey, Ireland, Isle of Man and the UK.
+This marketing communication is exclusively for use by professional investors in Continental Europe as defined below, Qualified Clients/Sophisticated Investors in Israel and Professional Clients in Dubai, Jersey, Guernsey, Ireland, Isle of Man and the UK.
 It is not intended for and should not be distributed to the public.